sonjageorgievska/current/proposals/UX.md

 ## What are the expected outputs of the proposed SIG?

-- **Design Thinking workshops**:  a Design Thinking workshop is a hands-on, activity-based session built around the Design Thinking process.

 - **Contributions to eScience Center Guide** on the following topics:
 	-   Research / User testing
 	-   Persona / Empathy map